WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

 		return LLU::ErrorCode::NoError;
 	}

-For progress reporting to work on the Wolfram Language side as expected, library function must be loaded with extra option "ProgressMonitor", like this:
+For progress reporting to work on the Wolfram Language side as expected, the library function must be loaded with extra option "ProgressMonitor", like this:

 .. code-block:: mma

    UniformProgress = SafeLibraryFunction["UniformProgress", {Real}, Integer, "ProgressMonitor" -> MyPaclet`PM`UniformProgress];

 By default, :wl:`"ProgressMonitor" -> None`.
-It's good to make sure the name for the monitoring symbol will be unique, my suggestion is to use ``PacletName`PM`` context and the name of the symbol to be the same as the function name.
+It's good to make sure the name for the monitoring symbol will be unique, my suggestion is to use ``PacletName`PM`` as the context, and the name of the symbol to be the same as the function name.

 Now, run our library function with simple progress bar: